kroda/succesful-communist-regimes/README.md

-# succesful-communist-regimes
-The full list of successful communist regimes
+# The full list of successful communist regimes